Sirius College has a flexible and balanced curriculum aligned with the Australian Curriculum and College’s mission and vision.

 The school week is divided into 35 periods.
 There are 7 periods per day.

-It is compulsory for all students in Year 7 to study English, Mathematics, Science, Humanities, Health and Physical Education, Arts, Languages, Religion and Values.
+It is compulsory for all students in Years 7 and 8 to study English, Mathematics, Science, Humanities, Health and Physical Education, Visual Arts, and Languages.

 |English||6 periods per week|